apache/yunikorn-site/src/pages/community/people.md

 YuniKorn community is open, diverse, and collaborative.
 It is not owned by any entity.
 Project members share the responsibility to manage, and maintain the project.
-People in the community includes PPMC ([Podling Project Management Committee](https://incubator.apache.org/guides/ppmc.html)) members and [committers](https://infra.apache.org/new-committers-guide.html#what-is-a-committer).
+People in the community include Podling Project Management Committee ([PPMC](https://incubator.apache.org/guides/ppmc.html)) members and [committers](https://infra.apache.org/new-committers-guide.html#what-is-a-committer).